russross/4307/_problems/imdb-monsters/1/doc/doc.md

 *   To scan the entire table, call `step_table` with a rowid of 0 and iterate over all entries that it returns.

-*   The title of each table or index is the cell at index 1 in the catalog entry.
+*   The title of each table or index is the cell at index 2 in the catalog entry.

-*   The root of the table or index is the cell at index 3 in the catalog entry.
+*   The root of the table or index is the cell at index 4 in the catalog entry.

 Your function should have the following name and type:

-    def getCatalog(db: Database) -> Dict[str, int]:
+    def getCatalog(db: Database) -> dict[str, int]:

 i.e., it should return an ordinary Python dictionary where the keys are strings (the table/index name) and the values are ints (the root